EzequielDM/devconnector/README.md

 - Many other things I changed while I was going that I can't remember right now, differences can be compared using a GitComparer if you will

 # TODO:
-- Add full profile system
-  - Create page to view profile
-  - Create page to manage education
-  - Crate page to manage experiences
-  - Add admin features
-- Add user search and user list
+- Add user search
-- Add post system
+- Add post management for admins
-  - Add skeleton
-  - Add liking system
-  - Add comment system
-  - Add admin features

   As I advance in the MERN stack and acquire more experience, I'll be updating this.